JunHuiChia/Esports-Player-Finder/WebFrontend/esports-player-finder/README.md

 Esports player finder is an online web application for finding other players to play games with.

+To update and run do :

+npm ci
+npm start

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts